coder/docs/workspaces/editors.md

 - `studio` (Android Studio)
 - `webstorm`

-### System requirements
+## System requirements

-We recommend running the JetBrains IDE in an workspace with the following minimum resources but the resources required depends on your workspace-specific
-requirements:

-- 8 GB RAM
-- 4 CPU cores
+The resources required depends on your workspace-specific requirements.
+We recommend reviewing the documentation for your IDE to obtain a starting point.

 ### Known issues